derat/intransigence/README.md

 ### URLs

-URLs can be specified within `<code-url></code-url>` to prevent word-breaking.
+URLs can be placed within `<code-url></code-url>` to let them wrap on mobile even if they don't contain characters that would usually trigger wrapping.
 The contents are not escaped.
 Add a backslash in the scheme to prevent auto-linking.

 ### Text size